lvarin/s3cmd-docker/README.md

-# s3cmd cronjob template draft
+# Openshift 's3cmd' cronJob template (Draft)

-This is a (Draft) templateto create a s3 cronjob.
+This is a (Draft) template to create a s3 cronjob.
 It uses [s3cmd](https://github.com/s3tools/s3cmd) as client, and creates an example cronjob that lists all the available buckets.

 ## Install

-The process to install this template localy to the current namespace is, first add the templte to openshift (`oc create`), then fill up the file `secrets` with the access_key and the secret_key, finaly create the objects (`oc process`).
+The process to install this template localy to the current namespace is, first add the template to openshift (`oc create`), then fill up the file `secrets` with the access_key and the secret_key, finaly create the objects (`oc process`).

 ```console
 oc create -f s3cmd.yaml